contentful/forma-36/README.md

 For local development, in the root of the repo run `yarn` to install all dependencies and then `yarn build` to build all packages.
 Now follow the instructions of the specific package you’re working on.
 You will find each package’s instructions in their README files, check the [Packages](#packages) section for a list of all packages.

+> In case you are having problems to install the dependencies, try using NVM to get the same node version we use by running `nvm use` in the root of the repo

 ### Storybook for forma-36-react-components